blurry-dev/blurry-themes/content/blog/introducing-blurry-themes.md

 ### Answer 3: swankier demo

 Building on Answer 2, good-looking themes can make Blurry a more viable choice for people looking for a static site generator.
-In general, seeing a clean website built with a library can help build confidence in that library.
+In general, seeing a clean website built with a static site generator can help build confidence in that static site generator.